 Automated Task Extraction Pipeline

 Our extraction pipeline scans each codebase systematically — pull requests, commit histories, bug reports, code reviews, and function documentation.
 For every valuable signal, we generate a structured training task: an instruction, the relevant code context, and a high-quality response.
-Each codebase produces a minimum of 2000 tasks across six task categories.
+Each codebase produces a minimum of 4,055 tasks across 17 task categories.

 Step 03